-- Students will only be picked up and dropped off at their designated stop. - Parents are responsible for getting students to and from the bus stop. - Kindergarten students must have a parent/guardian/adult at the bus stop when student is dropped off.
+- Students will only be picked up and dropped off at their designated stop. - Parents are responsible for getting students to and from the bus stop. - In the event the student misses the bus, do not chase the bus to another stop.
+A parent or guardian is responsible for taking the student to school. - Kindergarten students must have a parent/guardian/adult at the bus stop when student is dropped off.
 Student will be taken back to school for parent to pick up if an adult is not present. - Parents should read and discuss school bus riding policies with their children and explain that the rules are written for the safety of everyone on the bus. - Know the laws concerning stopping for school buses that are loading and unloading. - Objects that could cause reduced visibility or distractions should not be carried on - the bus.
 Items included but not limited to are: balloons, kites, animals, insects, plants, large posters.
-All items must fit under the seat or in lap. - Parents and unauthorized persons are not allowed to board the school bus.
+All items must-fit under the seat or in lap.
+No loose objects under seats - Parents and unauthorized persons are not allowed to board the school bus.

-Bus Discipline:
+Bus Discipline

-- Riding the school bus is a privilege, not a right.
-Misconduct on the bus is a safety hazard and may result in a student losing that privilege. - Principals are authorized to suspend or terminate bus privileges. - If a child loses his/her bus riding privilege, the parents assume the responsibility for transportation to and from school.
+• Riding the school bus is a privilege, not a right.
+Misconduct on the bus is a safety hazard and may result in a student losing that privilege.

+- Principals and bus system administrators are authorized to suspend or terminate bus privileges. - If a child loses his/her bus riding privilege, the parents assume the responsibility for transportation to and from school.

-On the Bus:
+On the Bus

 - Follow the instructions of the driver at all times. - Talk quietly and stay seated while the bus is in motion.
 Be courteous and respectful of others. - No loud talking or shouting. - Keep arms and head inside the windows.
 Be silent at railroad crossings. - Keep books, backpacks, and other belongings out of the aisle. - Do not use profanity or abusive language. - Eating and drinking on the bus is prohibited. - Do not write on or damage the seats.
 Students/parents may be responsible for damages. - Never throw objects inside the bus or out of the window.
 (Students will be responsible for damages incurred by such action.) - Do not leave paper or trash on the bus.
-Thank you for helping to keep the bus clean.
+Thank you for helping to keep the bus clean. - Cell phones on the bus are allowed but only to be used by the owner of the phone.
+Taking pictures and recording any videos is prohibited. - Students shall not make any physical contact with any other student, including public displays of affection, horseplay, scuffles or fights, or making any threats while riding the bus.